posted on January 1, 2024

 aXcess: Vocational Role

-God calls future workers to be a meaningful, impactful presence in cities, towns, and villages with little or no access to the gospel.
-As a vocational international worker, your gifts and abilities will further gospel advance in conjunction with aXcess clergy staff committed to multiplying new faith communities in strategic locations where aXcess workers are located.
+Bringing the gospel to the hard places requires workers from all different walks of life.
+God has given each of us spiritual gifts, yet we also have learned skills, areas of expertise, and natural abilities utilized in work environments.
+God calls future workers to have a meaningful, impactful presence in cities, towns, and villages with little or no access to the gospel as they bring these skills, gifts, and passions.
+As a vocational international worker, your gifts and abilities further gospel advance in conjunction with aXcess clergy staff committed to multiplying new faith communities in strategic locations where aXcess workers are located.
+Your passion for evangelism and discipleship, and your commitment to empower new local believers to build and sustain the newly established local churches, may take years; yet each seed planted brings light to dark places, and your skills and call can be a part of this vision.
 You will serve on an aXcess team in any of our five regions.
 In a vocational role, you will serve in a support role for the church-planting work that is being done.

 Position Type